Exabyte-io/rewotes/itgold/README.md

 _access_ - private/public keys to access EC2 instances

 # Initialization
-Deployment pipeline can be executed from GitHub Actions workflow as well as from the local environment command line
+Deployment pipeline can be executed from GitHub Actions workflow as well as from the local environment command line.
+GitHub Actions will use default configuration for deciding what type of instances to use and how many instances to run.
+It can be changed by updating the actions file itself.
+Running locally gives user more control over instances configuration.
+Also, GitHub workflow will run destroy infrastructure immediately after all initialization steps.
+Running the flow locally can be executed in 2 separate steps.

 To run application from github there are 2 **Repository secrets** required to be initialized: